If you are looking for a variety from the basic kale chip recipe, these Raw Vegan Sour Cream and Onion Kale Chips are a nice alternative.

 The very first ones I made were Cheezy Raw Kale Chips and these are now running a close race for first place.

-It kind of happened by accident though.
+This recipe kind of happened by accident though.

 They are actually a combination of my favorite raw dressing that I combine with plain kale to make a salad – which I literally eat every day and usually add some chia seeds, sunflower seeds, hemp seeds or sesame seeds on top.